 - Cheetahs live in dry, open grasslands where they can easily pick up speed to hunt for food without coming across any obstacles.

-- Their habitat also contains gazelles, wildebeest calves and impalas which feed on the grass.
-These animals are preys for the Cheetahs.
+- Their habitat also contains gazelles, wildebeest calves, and impalas which feed on the grass.
+These animals are prey for the Cheetahs.

 - Cheetahs are made for a dry lifestyle.
 They drink water only once every three or four days.